Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 ## Main Features

-- Large Lasers and PPCs less stupidly hot.
+- Large Lasers less stupidly cool and PPCs less stupidly hot.
 - AC2s and AC5s made more useful.
 - LRMs and SRMs less powerful.
 - LRMs no longer cluster.
 - Guarded nerfed.
 - Precision shot nerfed.
-- Morale system more natural, can lose morale.
+- Morale system made more fluid and natural, can lose morale.
 - Light mechs made easier to knock down, heavy mechs made harder to knock down.
 - To hit modifiers... modified to make light vehicles and mechs harder to hit.
-- AI modified to be more challenging to fight.
+- AI modified to be more challenging to fight (WIP).

 ## Details

 **IMPORTANT: +hit chance makes a target harder to hit, -hit chance makes a target easier to hit.**

-### Abilities
+### Stats and Skills

+Gunnery now increased accuracy by 2.0% per point instead of 2.5%.

 Guarded damage reduction reduced from 50% to 33%.